- What is Lent?

 Preparing for Lent

 We have two opportunities for one last day of joyful celebration before Lent begins.
-Come celebrate with us Sunday, March 2 for pancakes and Tuesday, March 4 for jambalaya.
-Sign up to help at kccathedral.org/upcoming-events
+Come celebrate with us Sunday, February 15 for pancakes and Tuesday, February 17 for jambalaya.

 The Last Sunday after the Epiphany marks the last time we say “Alleluia” until the Great Vigil of Easter.
 During the 10:30 service, our children will help us “bury” the Alleluia.